neondatabase/website/content/guides/timescale-fastapi.md

     uv add python-dotenv asyncpg loguru fastapi uvicorn requests
     ```

-    Where each package does the following:
+    where each package does the following:
-    - `FastAPI` : A Web / API framework
+    - `FastAPI`: A Web / API framework
-    - `AsyncPG` : An asynchronous PostgreSQL client
+    - `AsyncPG`: An asynchronous PostgreSQL client
-    - `Uvicorn` : An ASGI server for our app
+    - `Uvicorn`: An ASGI server for our app
-    - `Loguru` : A logging library
+    - `Loguru`: A logging library
-    - `Python-dotenv` : To load environment variables from a .env file
+    - `Python-dotenv`: To load environment variables from a .env file

-4. Create the project structure
+4. Create the project structure.

-    Now, create the following directory structure to organize your project files:
+    Create the following directory structure to organize your project files:

     ```md
     timescale_fastapi